emunyangeyo/prediction-of-alzheimer-s-disease-using-mri/README.md

 The normalized confusion matrix on the validation set is shown below.

 The model performs best on Non-demented samples.
-Early-stage classes (Very mild and Mild dementia) are more difficult to distinguish due to subtle anatomical differences and limited samples.
+Early-stage classes (Very mild and Mild dementia) are more difficult to distinguish due to vague anatomical differences and limited samples.

 Ablation Study